AmeriCorps VISTA Leader Brittany Madison Lends her Hand in HFC Network Capacity Building

 April 4, 2018

-Brittany Madison, Hunger Free Communities Associate/AmeriCorps VISTA, Alliance to End Hunger
+Brittany Madison, Hunger Free Communities Associate/AmeriCorps VISTA Leader, Alliance to End Hunger

 The Hunger Free Communities (HFC) Network is one of the efforts of the Alliance to End Hunger that focuses on domestic hunger relief.
 The HFC Network is made up of over 70 organizations, community coalitions, universities, and similar groups that have partnered with other organizations to address hunger in their community from a multi-sector approach.
 Some HFC’s focus on the city level, while others address county-wide hunger, or even state-wide hunger.
 While some HFC’s are spearheaded by established organizations, many are still at the grassroots level and just beginning to plant the seeds in their communities.
 No matter the length of existence or size of the group, each additional voice in the work to end hunger matters, and we are thrilled to be able to partner with the Corporation for National and Community Service (CNCS) to provide up to nine of our HFC’s with additional support through the AmeriCorps VISTA program.